 Single-line comments, spanning to the end of line, introduced by //

-Multi-line comments, enclosed between /* and */.
+Multi-line comments, enclosed between /* and */

 Nested multi-line comments are not supported.

-JavaDoc comments, starting with /** and ending with */.
-JavaDoc comments are strongly encouraged for the language P4 elements that are used to synthesize the interface with the control-plane: tables and actions.
+JavaDoc comments, starting with /** and ending with */ JavaDoc comments are strongly encouraged for the language P4 elements that are used to synthesize the interface with the control-plane: tables and actions.

 Comments are tokens separators: no comments are allowed within a token, e.g.